Mohamed-Ashraf-2210/Mohamed-Ashraf-2210/README.md

 ---

-### :man_technologist: About Me :
+### :nerd_face: Who am I?
+(Briefly):
-- :atom:  I am a Junior programmer at Fci.
+- :man_technologist:  I am a Junior programmer  at Faculty of Computers & Informatics at Suez Canal University.
-- :computer:  I am a competitive programmer at Codeforces, LeetCode, AtCoder.
+- :computer:  I am a competitive programmer at Codeforces, LeetCode and AtCoder.
+- :closed_book:  I like reading
+- :snake:  I’m currently learning Python.
+- :dancing_men:  I'm looking to collaborate with other developers.